Huguitis/aoi.js-documentation/src/functions/util/hasAnyRole.md

 ---
 title: $hasAnyRole
-description: $hasAnyRole check if the provided user has any of the roles listed in the roles argument.
+description: $hasAnyRole will check if the provided user has any of the roles listed in the roles argument.
 id: hasAnyRole
 ---

-`$hasAnyRole` check if the provided user has any of the roles listed in the roles argument.
+`$hasAnyRole` will check if the provided user has any of the roles listed in the roles argument.

 ## Usage